sjasthi/ai-llm-training/AI_LLM_Engineering_Learning_Roadmap_for_IT_Professionals.md

 The AI industry is evolving rapidly.

-The most successful engineers will not simply “use prompts.”
+The most successful engineers will not simply "use prompts."
 They will understand:

-* Systems
+- Systems
-* Context
+- Context
-* Retrieval
+- Retrieval
-* Orchestration
+- Orchestration
-* Evaluation
+- Evaluation
-* Reliability
+- Reliability
-* Human-AI collaboration
+- Human-AI collaboration

 Treat AI as a new computing paradigm — not just another software tool.